-The standard way to represent d-dimensional triangulations is to represent each d-dimensional simplex by one data record, and use pointers between records to encode the adjacency relations between these simplices.
-In an arbitrary d-dimension triangulation, there are d! ways in which a specific facet of a simplex can be glued to a specific facet of another simplex.
-Therefore, in data structures for general d-dimensional triangulations, one must use $\lceil \log_2(d!) \rceil$ bits for each adjacent pair, in order to encode this information.
-This approach is used in Shewchuk's Triangle code [9] and in the CGAL 2D and 3D triangulation data structures [2].
-Another alternative is to recompute this information at each step when the structure is traversed [4].
+The standard way to represent the topology of such triangulations is to represent each ddimensional simplex by one data record, and use pointers between records to encode the adjacency relations between the corresponding simplices.
+However, in an arbitrary d-dimension triangulation, there are (d + 1)! ways in which a specific facet of a simplex can be shared with some facet of another simplex.
+Therefore, in data structures for general d-dimensional triangulations, one must store $\lceil \log_2((d + 1)!) \rceil$ additional bits for each adjacent pair, in order to encode this information.
+This approach is used, for example, in Shewchuk's Triangle code [15].
+Another alternative is to recompute this information at each step when the structure is traversed, as in Lee and Schachter's Delaunay triangulation algorithm [7] and in the CGAL 2D and 3D triangulation data structures [?].